JSON panels allow Pipedrive users to see and use the data from your app directly inside Pipedrive in the form of a panel.

 Configure an API endpoint on your side to respond to Pipedrive’s request.
 The endpoint should be able to respond/return different sets of data based on the user's input choices.

 Add relevant panel actions to your JSON panel.
-Depending on the type of action (link or JSON modal), different aspects need to be filled out.
+Depending on the type of action (basic or embedded), different aspects need to be filled out.
 See more details in actions in panels.

 Keep in mind, if you already have a live app, please create another test app for testing out the adding a panel and/or panel actions.